 4 GB logs partition

 1 GB swap partition

 0.5 GB UEFI boot partition

-In Citrix Hypervisor 6.5 and earlier releases, the 4 GB control domain (dom0) partition was used for all dom0 functions, including swap and logging.
+In XenServer 6.5 and earlier releases, the 4 GB control domain (dom0) partition was used for all dom0 functions, including swap and logging.
 Customers who do not use remote syslog or who used with third-party monitoring tools and supplemental packs found the size of the partition to be limited.
 Citrix Hypervisor eliminates this issue and provides a dedicated 18 GB partition to dom0.
 In addition, a larger partition dedicated to dom0 reduces demand on the dom0 root disk which can offer significant performance improvements.

 The introduction of the 4 GB dedicated log partition eliminates scenarios where excessive logging filled up the dom0 partition and affected the behavior of the host.
 This partition also enables customers to retain a detailed list of logs for a longer time, improving the ability to diagnose issues.

 The partition layout also contains a dedicated 500 MB partition required for UEFI boot.

 If you install Citrix Hypervisor with the new partition layout described above, ensure that you have a disk that is at least 46 GB in size.

 To install Citrix Hypervisor on smaller devices, you can do a clean installation of Citrix Hypervisor using the legacy DOS partition layout.
 A small device is one that has more than 12 GB but less than 46 GB disk space.
 For more information, see Installing on Small Devices.